President and Chief Operating Officer

 Rob Grose joined The MeiGray Group in May 2002 and directs our National Hockey League game-worn jersey program.
 Grose's interest in sports memorabilia dates to the mid 1970s, when he began collecting baseball cards.
 The self-professed 'Die-hard Philly fan' now concentrates on memorabilia from the various Philadelphia sports franchises.
 His collection includes items spanning nearly a century, from the present dating back to 1910.

-Oxenhorn, born and raised in Philadelphia, graduated from Temple University.
 He went to his first Flyers game in 1972 and has been a die hard fan ever since.
 Hockey has been his hobby for years, collecting and learning about hockey in Philadelphia.
-When he is not immersed in hockey his other hobbies include reading, biking, photography and coaching his daughter's soccer team in Readington Twp., NJ.
+When he is not immersed in hockey his other hobbies include following Chelsea FC, biking, photography and coaching his daughter's soccer team in Readington Twp., NJ.

 Warehouse Manager & Photographer